-Sites along the upper Danube include Nuremberg, Germany — home to the Imperial Castle and the Justice Palace (the meeting place for the War Crimes Tribunal in 1946); the Vienna Opera house in Vienna, Austria; the world-famous Benedictine Monastery in Melk, Austria; or St. Stephan’s Basilica and the Fisherman’s Bastion in Budapest, Hungary.
-Another highlight on the lower Danube is the Iron Gates, a spectacular gorge that runs between the Carpathian and Balkan mountains and forms the boundary between Serbia and Romania.
+Sites along the Upper Danube include Nuremberg, Germany, home to the Imperial Castle and Palace of Justice (the meeting place for the 1946 war crimes tribunal); the Vienna opera house in Vienna, Austria; the world-famous Benedictine abbey in Melk, Austria; and St. Stephen’s Basilica and the Fisherman’s Bastion in Budapest, Hungary.
+A highlight of the Lower Danube is the Iron Gates, a spectacular gorge which runs between the Carpathian and Balkan mountains and forms the boundary between Serbia and Romania.

-Like most rivers in the list, human interaction with the Volga has a long history.
-7,000 years ago the lower end of the river was the cradle of Indo-European culture, and the Volga has played a central role in Russia’s history and folklore ever since.
-Today almost 50 million people live in the Volga basin — a third of Russia’s population — and many of Russia’s greatest cities call its banks home.
+Like most rivers on the list, human interaction with the Volga has a long history.
+The lower end of the river was the cradle of Indo-European culture 7,000 years ago, and the Volga has played a central role in Russia’s history and folklore ever since.
+Today almost 50 million people — a third of Russia’s population — live in the Volga basin, and many of Russia’s greatest cities call its banks home.

 The best way to experience the Volga is aboard a Russian river cruise ship during the summer months.
-These range anywhere from ten hours to three days and often stop at medieval cities and little-visited towns along the way.
-A popular choice is the section from Moscow to Astrakhan, which covers practically the whole length of the River.
+These range anywhere from 10 hours to three days and often stop at medieval cities and little-visited towns along the way.
+A popular choice is the section from Moscow to Astrakhan, which covers practically the whole length of the river.

 The Yangtze is China’s greatest river — it has been an important transportation route for several thousand years.
-Its headwaters originate deep in the Tibetan mountains and from there flows for some 6,000 km (about 4,000 miles) into the Pacific Ocean.
+Its headwaters originate deep in the Tibetan mountains and from there flow for some 6,000 kilometers (about 4,000 miles) into the Pacific Ocean.
 Only the Amazon and Nile are longer.

 Ancient Chinese civilization first developed along the Yellow River and thereafter spread to the lower Yangtze basin and the rich agricultural lands of Sichuan.
 Serving as the main link between these areas, the Yangtze has played a pivotal role throughout most of Chinese history.
 Today, many of China’s greatest cities lie along the its banks, including Shanghai, Yangzhou, Nanjing, Wuhan and Chongqing.